 Description: Bee in the center of a sunflower

-The Honeybee and Its Indispensable Role
+The Honey Bee and Its Indispensable Role

-To honor this essential work, World Bee Day (May 20) was established by the United Nations in 2018 – fittingly on the birthday of Anton Janša, the founder of modern beekeeping.
-In the USA, National Honeybee Day is celebrated every August to promote education and awareness for bee protection.
+To honor this essential work, World Bee Day (May 20) was established by the United Nations in 2018 — fittingly on the birthday of Anton Janša, the founder of modern beekeeping.
+In the USA, National Honey Bee Day is celebrated every August to promote education and awareness for bee protection.

-Description: Close-up of honeybees working on a honeycomb
+Description: Close-up of honey bees working on a honeycomb

-The Treasures of the Beehive
+The Treasures of the Hive

-Let’s discover what they are, how they work, and why they deserve a firm place in holistic health.
+Let’s discover what they are, how they work, and why they deserve a place in holistic health.

 1. Honey – Nature’s Golden Elixir